-The Village was incorporated in 1867 and is governed by a Village President and a six-member Village Board of Trustees.
-All Council Members are elected to two-year terms.
-The appointed Administrator/Finance Director and Clerk/Deputy Treasurer are responsible for administrative details and financial records.
+The Village was incorporated in 1895 and is governed by a Village President and six other Village Board members.
+The Village President is a voting member.
+All are elected to two-year terms.
+The appointed Village Administrator, Village Treasurer and Village Clerk are responsible for administrative details and financial records.